 This is the second of a series of articles outlining Pope St. John Paul II’s thought on human embodiment and sexuality.
-You can read the first installment here.
+You may find the preceding article here.

 As a consequence of the nature of the human person as an embodied spirit, as also of the nature of human love itself, personal sexual love is an intense psychological and emotional experience.
 Love permeates all layers of the human person’s spiritual and bodily structure and resonates especially vividly in the psychological and emotional sphere.
 Consequently, the psycho-emotional manifestation of love is something lively and powerful, and accounts for much of the bright joy of the experience of human love, as also the tragic anguish when failure or death cut short the mature realisation of love.
 By better understanding this psycho-emotional dimension of love, we will be better able to understand the true interior character and contours of the love that can form on the basis of the sexual drive.

 Importantly, Wojtyła says that ‘it is precisely because impression is accompanied by emotion’ that we can ‘experience the other person as a value.’
-(LR 86) In other words, the cognitive appreciation of the value of the beloved is formed on the basis of the lover’s emotional response to the good of the beloved, through the bodily and human good that emotionally moves him in various and diverse ways.
+In other words, the cognitive appreciation of the value of the beloved is formed on the basis of the lover’s emotional response to the good of the beloved, through the bodily and human good that emotionally moves him in various and diverse ways.
 This emotional response to the various values of the person of the other has two distinct dimensions, that of sensuality and affectivity.
-(For this and following, se LR 87-96) Sensuality is an emotional response to sexual value of the body of the other—the distinctive value of the masculine or feminine body—whereas affectivity is an emotional response to the sexual value of the whole human being of the other—the distinctive value of masculinity and femininity as such.
+Sensuality is an emotional response to sexual value of the body of the other—the distinctive value of the masculine or feminine body—whereas affectivity is an emotional response to the sexual value of the whole human being of the other—the distinctive value of masculinity and femininity as such.
 Obviously, affectivity runs deeper and encompasses a larger range of goods than mere sensuality in isolation, yet both dimensions of emotional response are significant in the appreciation of the full value of the beloved and in the formation of personal sexual love.
-The combination of these two forms of emotional response bring to love its rich subjective profile, wherein the consciousness of the goodness of the beloved fills the psycho-emotional experience of the lover (See LR, 96-100).
+The combination of these two forms of emotional response bring to love its rich ‘subjective profile,’ wherein the consciousness of the goodness of the beloved fills the psycho-emotional experience of the lover.

 Personal sexual love is an intense and vivid psycho-emotional experience, yet such love cannot be reduced to its psycho-emotional manifestations in isolation.
-Rather, the sensual and affective elements of love ‘demand integration’ in the interior depth of the person and with spiritual dimension of love (For this and following, see LR, 102 ff.).
-If sexual love is to retain its true personal value, sensuality and affectivity must be integrated in ‘a complete and mature relation to the beloved person,’ and must, through sublimation, be elevated by and permeated with personal love; simply, the psychological manifestation of love ‘must be subordinated to love as virtue’ (LR, 103).
-Love as virtue is ethical love, since it is directed to the affirmation of the value of the person above all other values.
+Rather, the sensual and affective elements of love ‘demand integration’ in the interior depth of the person and with spiritual dimension of love.
+If sexual love is to retain its true personal value, sensuality and affectivity must be integrated in ‘a complete and mature relation to the beloved person,’ and must, through sublimation, be elevated by and permeated with personal love; simply, the psychological manifestation of love ‘must be subordinated to love as a virtue.’
+Love as a virtue is ethical love, since it is directed to the ‘affirmation of the value of the person’ above all other values.
 The proper object of love is the person of the beloved, whole and complete, a unique and unrepeatable existing human individual, and thus a being of incommensurable worth, someone of dignity.
 Therefore, all other values experienced through sensuality and affectivity must be firmly imbedded in the experience of the value of the beloved herself and bound to this preeminent value.
 True love must reach the person as such and contain within itself the affirmation of true value of the person of the beloved, as also the seeking of the true good of the beloved in a true way.
 Ethical love is personal love, and as such is the perfection of love.
 Such ethical love is realised in the sexual sphere only through the virtue of chastity, the virtue that liberates sexual love from all love’s counterfeits, for ‘only a chaste woman and a chaste man are capable of true love.’

-Evidently, such ethically coherent love does not seek ‘to efface the sexual value of the body’ or attempt to destroy the sensual and affective manifestations of love.
-Rather, ethical love simply seeks their integration with the value of the person—it seeks to integrate the sensual and emotional experience of love with the full and ‘mature affirmation of the value of the person’.
-(LR 128) To achieve this integration, love born of the will must embrace the sensual and affective dimensions of love and make them part of its own dynamism, thereby elevating them to the level of the free and personal.
-Wojtyła shows that the specific weight of the person is carried in the will, and it is only with the creative engagement of the will that the person is engaged from his depth, and it is only here in the commitment of the will that love in its full and proper sense comes into existence (4 LR, 98-9).
+Evidently, such ethically coherent love does not seek ‘to efface or bypass the sexual value of the body’ or attempt to destroy the sensual and affective manifestations of love.
+Rather, ethical love simply seeks their integration with the value of the person—it seeks to integrate the sensual and emotional experience of love with the full and ‘mature affirmation of the value of the person.’
+To achieve this integration, love born of the will must embrace the sensual and affective dimensions of love and make them part of its own dynamism, thereby elevating them to the level of the free and personal.
+Wojtyła shows that the ‘specific weight’ of the person is carried in the will, and it is only with the creative engagement of the will that the person is engaged from his depth, and it is only here in the commitment of the will that love in its full and proper sense comes into existence.
 Moreover, for this creative willing to be fully realistic and genuinely free, the commitment of the will must be firmly rooted in truth.
 Freedom is conditioned by truth, and so too, therefore, is love.
-(See esp.
-LR 105, 112-3, 117) Love demands objectivity and truth and seeks the fullest engagement of the mind—love is not blind, but seeing.
+Love demands objectivity and truth and seeks the fullest engagement of the mind—love is not blind, but seeing.
 The lover’s gaze must reach for the interior core of the beloved for the love to become and remain properly free and truly anchored.
 In this vein, Wojtyła says, ‘Love is always an affair of interiority and of spirit; in fact, to the degree it ceases to be an affair of interiority and of the spirit it also ceases to be love.’
-(LR 99)

 In the next article, we continue towards understanding the proper objective profile of love through an analysis of love as a reciprocal relation of persons—love as something that has its being not only in the lovers but also between the lovers, as friendship—thereby transforming the two ‘Is’ into one ‘we.’